Meta and RedTrack

 {{campaign.id}} should always be with Cid role

-“fbclid” parameter is required for sending the conversion data back to Facebook.
-This parameter should always be the last in the line, meaning, that there should be no other parameters when you will add the parameters string to Facebook:
+“fbclid” parameter is required for sending the conversion data back to Meta.
+This parameter should always be the last in the line, meaning that there should be no other parameters when you add the parameters string to Meta:

-- fbp identifies a visitor’s browser session when they come to your site from Facebook.
+- fbp identifies a visitor’s browser session when they come to your site from Meta.

-- fbc stores the Facebook Click ID when a user clicks a Facebook ad, allowing attribution back to that ad.
+- fbc stores the Meta Click ID when a user clicks a Meta ad, allowing attribution back to that ad.

-These parameters are required by Facebook’s Conversions API and must stay in their exact format.
-Altering them can break attribution, causing inaccurate tracking and unreliable reporting.
+The Meta Conversions API requires these parameters, and they must stay in their exact format.
+Altering them can disrupt attribution, leading to inaccurate tracking and unreliable reporting.

 2. In the added template:

-- Go to Facebook API Integration section → Connect Facebook → verify your ad account:
+- Go to Meta API Integration section → Connect Meta → verify your ad account:

-- Once you are redirected to your RedTrack account settings and see the Connected button, it means Facebook accepted the integration → Save changes to the template:
+- Once you are redirected to your RedTrack account settings and see the Connected button, it means Meta accepted the integration → Save changes to the template:

 Campaigns → Create new campaign → fill in the info in all the sections and tabs: